Item Prep, Entry, Pricing & Tagging

 - Organize clothes by gender and size, then bundle together with rubber bands.
 Since you will be placing your items on the sales floor, this will make drop-off much more efficient and FAST for you!

 - Carts and rolling racks will be available to bring your things inside.

-- Please set aside 30 minutes for drop-off time so that you may have plenty of time to check in, wait for the inspection, and then place items on the sales floor.
+- Please set aside 30 minutes for drop-off time so that you may have plenty of time to check in and then place items on the sales floor.

 - If you are volunteering, please schedule your drop-off time so that you can put your items out before or after your volunteer shift.

-- All other consignors who choose not to donate their unsold items will pick up on Saturday, March 30 from 6pm - 9pm.
+- All consignors who choose not to donate their unsold items will pick up on Monday, March 30 from 7:30pm - 9:30pm.
 Due to previous shortages of volunteers, we are not able to sort unsold items by consignor number this season.
 Consignors will have the option to receive a print-out of unsold, undonated items.

-- All items not picked up by 9pm will be donated to the local charity organizations that benefit local recipients in need.
+- All items not picked up by 9:30pm will be donated to local charity organizations that benefit local recipients in need.